WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 * Transient examples with caching

 Do you want to see which plugins have been made with this boilerplate?
 Check [here](https://github.com/WPBP/WordPress-Plugin-Boilerplate-Powered/wiki/Plugin-made-with-this-Boilerplate)!

-Check the [Wiki](https://wpbp.github.io/wiki.html) for other info (shell scripts, resources, libraries and tools as example).

 ## Contributors